astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 the points in the entire observable universe would have been arbitrarily close together at arbitrarily small values of $t$.
-It is for this reason that people sometimes describe the universe as emerging from a point (Lemaitre called it a "cosmic egg"), but this is misleading our imagination, because we imagine an egg or a point as having edges.
-The space described by the metric is still infinite;
-it's just that our entire *observable* universe (14 billion light years in every direction from us) would be infinitesimally small for infinitesimally small values of $t$.
+It is for this reason that people sometimes describe the universe as emerging from a point (Lemaitre called it a "Primeval Atom", {cite}`Farrell05`), but this is misleading our imagination, because we imagine an egg or a point as having edges.
+The space described by the metric is still infinite; it's just that our entire *observable* universe (14 billion light years in every direction from us) would be infinitesimally small for infinitesimally small values of $t$.

 Now let's consider what happens to a photon traveling across a universe described by this metric and reaching us.
 If it is coming